-6. You will not have access to your funds after effectiveness of the registration statement for up to 18 months.
+6. You will not have access to your funds after termination of the offering for up to 18 months.
 If we do not consummate a merger, you will not receive a full refund.
 The maximum deduction from your investment will be 20%.

 No transfer or other disposition of the escrowed securities can be permitted except in identified instances.
-For the term of the offering or 18 months from the effective date of the registration statement, you will not have access to your funds after consummation of the offering.
+For the term of the offering or 18 months, you will not have access to your funds after consummation of the offering.
 If we do not consummate a merger, you will not receive all of your initial investment back.
 Up to 10% of the funds may have been paid for expenses and 10% of the funds may have been paid for commissions.

 - 7. We have no funds and do not have full-time management that can conduct a complete and exclusive investigation and analysis of any target merger or acquisition candidate.
 We may not find a suitable candidate.
 You will not receive a full refund.
 The maximum deduction from your investment will be 20%. - It is impracticable to conduct a complete and exclusive investigation and analysis of any target business with no funds.
 Our management decisions will likely make decisions without detailed feasibility studies, independent analysis or market surveys. - 8.
-Management may form other blank check companies that will compete against Great Expectations for acquisitions.
-A suitable acquisition candidate may not be found for Great Expectations and you may lose up to 20% of your investment.
+A merger or acquisition candidate may purchase some or all of management's common stock.
+Management may incur conflicts of interest as they consider their own pecuniary interests rather than your best interests.